hortonworks/dps-navigation/README.md

 Learn more about DPS and the DPS solutions here: [https://hortonworks.com/products/data-services/](https://hortonworks.com/products/data-services/)

+## What is DPS Navigation?

+DPS Navigation is an open source Node module that allows different projects to have independent user interfaces, but preserve the navigational elements common to DataPlane - so all projects would provide a consistent navigational experience to the end user.

 ## Contributing

 If you wish to make contributions to this project, refer to [CONTRIBUTING.md](https://github.com/hortonworks/dps_platform/blob/master/CONTRIBUTING.md) to DPS for more information.